-Knowing you might scan this whole post searching, let me offer those two words right now:
+Knowing you might scan this whole post searching, let me offer those two words right now: BY GRACE.

 An introduction: Years ago I came across a parenting book whose title made me laugh a little.
 Grace-Based Parenting?
 Really?
 At the time, it sounded to me like a manual for the weak-willed parent needing escape from disciplining their children.
 Or something like that.